chrislpatton/fullstorychallenge/README.md

 Open local host and upload a json file.

-Specifically use one of the json files found in the uploads folder of the repo.
+Specifically use the DataExport (1).json found in the uploads folder of this repo.